alemar11/ios-watchos-tvos-macos-resources/README.md

 * [UIView-Borders-Swift](https://github.com/aaronn/UIView-Borders-Swift) - One sided borders on any side of a UIView.
 Now available in Swift 3.
 * [URWeatherView](https://github.com/jegumhon/URWeatherView) - Show the weather effects onto view written in Swift3.
 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.
+* [VCReorderableStackView](https://github.com/avreolko/VCReorderableStackView) - A simple implementation of the drag-and-drop stack view.
 * [VHUD](https://github.com/xxxAIRINxxx/VHUD)
 * [VideoThumbView](https://github.com/toygar/VideoThumbView) - Video Thumb ScrollView.
 * [Viewer](https://github.com/bakkenbaeck/Viewer) - Image viewer (or Lightbox) with support for local and remote videos and images.